Fast and exact audit scheduling optimization

 \section{Abstract}

-This article is concerned with the cost and time effective scheduling of financial auditors with Integer Linear Programming.
-The schedule optimization takes into account 13 different constraints, staff scarcity, frequent alterations of the input data with the need to minimize the changes in the generated schedule, and scaling issues.
-We compared two exact formulations of the problem and we found a multi-commodity network flow formulation to be 24 times faster than a three-dimensional formulation.
+This article is concerned with the cost and time-effective scheduling of financial auditors with integer linear programming.
+The schedule optimization considers 13 different constraints, staff scarcity, frequent alterations of the input data with the need to minimize the changes in the generated schedule, and scaling issues.
+The delivered implementation reduced the time to the first schedule from 3 man-days to 1 h and the schedule update time from 1 man-day to 4 min.